 here is why any lace needs blocking

-finishing on the Brother : bottom and top of ruffle rehung and cast off around 2 gate-pegs for length matching width of “pleats”; piece and “ruffles” also rehung for same type of join after 1 row of knitting through both layers
+finishing on the Brother: bottom and top of ruffle rehung and cast off around 2 gate-pegs for length matching width of “pleats”; piece and “ruffles” also rehung for the same type of join after 1 row of knitting through both layers

-had the interesting experience while knitting the one above of both locks jamming in the color changer.
+had an interesting experience while knitting the one above of both locks jamming in the color changer.
 So many ways to have fun! and … I still want some bubbles!

 a thicker yarn, larger tension difference between the locks, a bit more bubble on the knit side, but too much effort to knit